 Like spinal angiography, spine vascular embolization uses X-ray guidance and minimally invasive catheterization procedures.
 After the catheter is placed into the malformed blood vessels, our physician inserts a specialized glue that blocks the blood vessel.
 By blocking the malformed blood vessels or fistulas, normal blood flow is restored to the spine and prevents nerve damage.

-Spine tumor biopsies
+Spinal tumor biopsies

 Our neurointerventional radiologists help diagnose spine tumors by performing advanced spine biopsies.
 Spine tumor biopsies require expert surgical care to avoid damaging any nerves within the spine.